elenderg/PAL-1000/instruções de compilação.md

 `/variable//no/high wyrd/high/wyrd/wyrd/00000000/no/1/no/third byte///`

-Note that the "foot" type not only has an appropriate plural form ("feet"), but that it also has all the fields that any other number has, and that the "scale factor" (last item on the first line above) is 17280, which is 12 times 1440, or the number of twips in an foot.
-The "scale factor" is used, at compile time, to convert literals in routine calls that have a specified unit of measure to units expected by the called routine.
+Note that the "`foot`" type not only has an appropriate plural form ("`feet`"), but that it also has all the fields that any other number has, and that the "`scale factor`" (last item on the first line above) is 17280, which is 12 times 1440, or the number of twips in an foot.
+The "`scale factor`" is used, at compile time, to convert literals in routine calls that have a specified unit of measure to units expected by the called routine.
 When, for example, in the Cal Monet we said:

 `Resize the picture to 5-1/2 inches by 5-1/2 inches.`

 The CAL automatically passed 7920 to the resize routine (who was expecting twips, not inches).
-And had we made the picture just a little bigger by saying...`
+And had we made the picture just a little bigger by saying...

 `Resize the picture to 1/2 foot by 1/2 foot.`

-The CAL would have passed 8640 to the resize routine (8640 is the number of twips in 6 inches, or 1/2 foot).`
+The CAL would have passed 8640 to the resize routine (8640 is the number of twips in 6 inches, or 1/2 foot).

-`
-`Looking further in our listing, we ca see that our type index is a little busier:
+Looking further in our listing, we ca see that our type index is a little busier:

-`TYPE INDEX:
+`TYPE INDEX:`

 `/840 buckets/1001 refers/`